 On each trial, observers were asked to click to indicate the position of a grating.
-The perceived position was found to be biased towards the previous grating position, up to 10 seconds ago.
+The perceived position was found to be biased towards the previous grating position, up to 10 seconds ago (Manassi et al. 2018).

 Serial dependence occurs also in facial expression and identity (Liberman et al. 2014), but it is highly selective for gender.
 Serial dependence occurs within same genders whereas it does not occur within different genders.

 On each trial, observers were asked to adjust a face expression to indicate the emotion of a face.
-The perceived emotional expression was found to be biased towards the previous face, but only within the same gender (green lines).
-When current and previous genders were different, serial dependence did not occur (red lines).
+Perceived emotional expression was biased towards the previous face, but only within the same gender (green lines).
+When current and previous genders were different, serial dependence did not occur (red line; Manassi et al. (2018)